 Contingent ARs

 Contingent ARs are those ARs for which there is some uncertainty of the legal obligation but have a prospect of a favorable settlement.
 Generally, a contingency involves some future determination, e.g., judgment or settlement.
-Contingent ARs will be recorded in the accounting records at the time the AR arises, as follows:
+Contingent ARs will be recorded in the accounting records at the time the AR arises to 1209400- Contingent Receivables (Legacy Account 1380) and Credit 1290000-Provision for Deferred Receivables (Legacy Account 1600).

-Debit:1380 Contingent Receivables

-Credit:1600 Provision for Deferred Receivables .

-Contingent ARs will be reversed if reclassified to another AR type (e.g., AR- Revenue).
+Contingent ARs will be reversed if reclassified to another AR-type (e.g., AR- Revenue).
 This may occur when either a judgment or settlement is made or the disputed amount has been finalized.
 Also, it may be appropriate to reclassify an AR to a contingent AR.
 Such reclassification should be based upon the degree of uncertainty associated with the validity or amount of the AR.
 The reclassification should not be based solely on a debtor's action to contest an AR.